2019 Half Dollar Value Checker: Errors List, “P”, “S” & “D” Mint Mark Worth

 2019 Half Dollar Value By Variety

-Collectors evaluating 2019 Kennedy half dollars encounter a range of values that vary significantly by mint mark and finish type.
+Collectors evaluating 2019 Kennedy half dollars will find a wide range of prices depending on the mint mark, finish type, and certification grade.

 If you know the grade of your coin, you can find the exact price below in the Value Guides section.